-The principal activity of the company is the sale of toys and associated products from retail outlets in Northern Ireland.
-Turnover has increased by £3.9m to £45.7m for the year ended 30 December 2018.
-The company's profit before tax for the year increased to £1.14m from £1.05m in the prior year.
-The directors are very pleased with this result particularly given the current economic climate and the competitive market place.
+The principal activity of the company is the sale of toys and associated products from retail outlets in the United Kingdom.
+The company's profit before tax for the year was £18.1m.
+The directors are pleased with this result particularly given the current economic climate, the competitive market place and the outbreak of Covid-19.